yanfonseca/mytutorials/shell.md

    - program --help or command --help.
 It prints a quicky help.

 ### Special characters
-* ..    : The directory above the one you are.
+* ..    : The directory above the one you are in.
 * .     : Current directory.
 * ~     : Home directory.